Connection and Identity at the Painted Hall

 The illuminated hands from Connection and Identity, which form the exhibition’s most directly interactive element.

 A brief visit to the Queen’s House afterwards offered a useful contrast.
-With only a handful of visitors present, the space felt calm and unpressured, highlighting how strongly the experience of Connection and Identity is shaped by its conditions rather than its content.
+With only a handful of visitors present, the space felt calm and unpressured.
+It highlighted how strongly the experience of Connection and Identity is shaped by its conditions rather than its content.

 Comments